-IF temperature OF oven NOT > 100 THEN
+IF temperature OF oven NOT > 100 THEN...
+IF weather OF world NOT < protection OF hero THEN...

-Comparing two string expression using the binary operator '=' will make a case insensitive comparison, i.e. it will return a true value if the strings are the same without considering the case of the characters.
+Comparing two string expressions using the binary operator '=' will make a case insensitive comparison, i.e. it will give a true value if the strings are the same without considering the case of the characters.
 The special identity operator, '==', only works on strings and compares the strings for an exact match (i.e. considering character case).